offbynull/actors/README.md

 #### Unstructured Example

-[Unstructured](examples/src/main/java/com/offbynull/peernetic/examples/unstructured) is an implementation of an unstructured mesh network ([Wikipedia](https://en.wikipedia.org/wiki/Peer-to-peer#Unstructured_networks)).
+[Unstructured](examples/src/main/java/com/offbynull/peernetic/examples/unstructured) is an implementation of an unstructured mesh network.
+From [Wikipedia](https://en.wikipedia.org/wiki/Peer-to-peer#Unstructured_networks): Unstructured peer-to-peer networks do not impose a particular structure on the overlay network by design, but rather are formed by nodes that randomly form connections to each other.
+(Gnutella, Gossip, and Kazaa are examples of unstructured P2P protocols).

 Both realtime and simulation unstructured examples don't require any user input.
 They run the same pre-configured scenario: nodes are gradually created and added in to the network (100 nodes in total).
 Note that node 0 starts as the bootstrap node, and all other nodes (1 to 99) will enter the network via node 0 when they start.